Seattle Uber Car Accident Attorneys

 - How much will I be able to collect?

 Should I contact an attorney?
-For answers to these and many other questions concerning legal issues with ride-sharing services, contact the Seattle rideshare injury attorneys at Hardwick & Pendergast, P.S.
+For answers to these and many other questions concerning legal issues with ride-sharing services, contact the Seattle rideshare accident attorneys at Hardwick & Pendergast, P.S.
 Our knowledgeable team is well-versed in emerging technologies such as Uber, and how they may impact your life.
 Call (888) 228-3860 to schedule a consultation today.
 How Safe Is Uber?

 That's a complicated question.
 Uber drivers must pass a background check and a vehicle safety inspection.
 This, however, does not ensure the driver is a good driver.
 While Uber does not accept drivers with DUIs or bad driving records, there is little in the way of driver training.